HomeCalculatorsSWP Calculator

 What is a Systematic Withdrawal Plan (SWP)?

 A Systematic Withdrawal Plan (SWP) lets you withdraw a fixed amount from your mutual fund investment at regular intervals — typically monthly.
 Instead of redeeming your entire corpus at once, SWP keeps the remaining units invested and earning returns while you draw steady income.
 The SWP calculator models this drawdown: starting from your total investment, it applies the expected annual return each month and subtracts your monthly withdrawal, projecting the remaining corpus and cumulative withdrawals at every annual checkpoint.
 The critical question SWP answers is whether your monthly return outpaces your monthly withdrawal — if it does, your corpus grows despite the drawdown; if it doesn't, the corpus depletes, and the year-wise table shows you exactly how fast.
-Also explore the sip delay calculator for a related calculation.
+Also explore the gold etf sip calculator for a related calculation.

 How to Use the SWP Calculator